-- Five advanced courses in a declared technical track of engineering or applied science.
+- Five advanced courses (minimum fifteen credits) in a declared technical track of engineering or applied science.
 The fifteen technical tracks are listed here. **Up to two courses may be applied from Engineering for Professionals per the advisers discretion.**

-- All MSEM students will participate in a cohort program, where all students in an entering class will take a suite of management courses with required courses taken as a cohort.
+- All MSEM students will participate in a cohort program.
+Students in an entering class will take a suite of management courses with required courses taken as a cohort.
 All Management Cohorts begin anew in the fall semester.
-The Center for Leadership Education has constructed a program tailored to the needs of future engineering managers.
+The Center for Leadership Education has constructed a project-based program tailored to the needs of future engineering managers.

 Please refer to the MSEM Guide Book and Check Sheet